 Seki Onsen Ski Area in Myoko Japan is famous for its ungroomed snow and wild powder runs.
 There are only two small lifts and the top single seater lift is usually not open on quieter days.
 Despite this, visitors are able to access plenty of off-piste areas providing access to some spectacular terrain, forest trails and steep gullies.
 Little grooming of the slopes is done, if at all.

 As the season winds down elsewhere in the local area from mid-March, Seki becomes a hive of activity with many events, including a banked slalom competition and fireworks festival.
-It is often open right through until early-mid May, long after most other local resorts have all closed.
+It is usually open in mid-December right through until early-mid May, long after most other local resorts have all closed.

 While there are some areas suitable for beginners this is usually a resort that more advanced skiers and boarders head to (Split = Beginner 20% / Intermediate 50% / Advanced 30%) in order to enjoy some of Japan’s best powder snow.
 The resort attracts a lot of hype for its steep tree skiing and the masses of snow that bestow the ski area – somewhere in the realm of 14-16 metres on average per season!
 But before you get too amped and ready to go, if it hasn’t snowed for a day or two at Seki the piste can get tracked out quickly.
 Hence timing is everything to avoid disappointment!